polarity-dev/polarity-ecs-ebs-plugin/README.md

 If the volume has no filesystem, one will be created with `mkfs.xfs`.

+## Usage

+In order to use the plugin you must:
+1. Install it in the EC2 instances of your ECS cluster
+2. Specify an EBS volume id and a mount path for the Docker volume in your container
+3. Make sure your EC2 instance has the required IAM permissions to attach the EBS volume to the instance itself

-## Installation
+### Installation

-The plugin should be either installed in the AMI, or from User Data.
+The plugin should be either already present in your AMI, or downloaded and installed from user data.
+We recommend using the [Amazon ECS-optimized Linux AMIs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/retrieve-ecs-optimized_AMI.html) as a starting base.
 ```sh
 # Install the Docker volume plugin
 # For Intel (amd64)